Switch (PQL)

 Comments

-• A statement or expression is required for each case value (separated by a comma).
+• A Statement (or expression) is required for each case value (separated by a comma):

 • If the expression results are list or set definitions, the final resolved element list must come from the same model hierarchy.